 Can't make it to campus to test for your online or hybrid course?
 Find a testing center in your area to arrange a remote test, and have the exam returned to your instructor.
 Please note that various proctoring fees and scheduling requirements may apply.

 Alternative testing is an appropriate service for many students with special needs.
 Testing accommodations for students with documented disabilities must be arranged by the student through the Disability Support Services (DSS) office.
 For more information on what documentation is required, contact Disability Support Services at 309-268-8259.

 Students requiring extended time only for testing needs may complete exams during regular Testing Center hours.
 To test with a separate area, assistive technology, or other accommodations, please schedule an appointment with Disability Support Services at least 48 hours in advance.

-To have an exam proctored through the Testing Center, submit a Request for Testing Form (PDF).
 More information on faculty use of the Testing Center can be found on our Faculty Guidelines document (PDF).